 Originally a Carbon County native, Shauntel Peterson is currently a senior at Utah Valley University studying English and Creative Writing.
 She has worked as Poetry Editor for two semesters on Touchstones and has been published in Intersections, Touchstones, and Warp & Weave.
 Shauntel also presented at the 2015 Writing for Social Change Conference at UVU.
 Shauntel is also a dancer and is passionate about teaching the next generation of ballerinas.

-Tacey M. Atsitty, Diné, is Tsénahabiłnii (Sleep Rock People) and born for Ta’neeszahnii (Tangle People) from Cove, AZ.
-She is a recipient of the Truman Capote Creative Writing Fellowship, the Corson-Browning Poetry Prize, and Morning Star Creative Writing Award.
+Tacey M. Atsitty, Diné (Navajo), is Tsénahabiłnii (Sleep Rock People) and born for Ta’neeszahnii (Tangle People).
+She is a recipient of the Truman Capote Creative Writing Fellowship, the Corson-Browning Poetry Prize, Morning Star Creative Writing Award, and the Philip Freund Prize.
 She holds bachelor’s degrees from Brigham Young University and the Institute of American Indian Arts, and an MFA in Creative Writing from Cornell University.
-Her work has appeared or is forthcoming in Crab Orchard Review, Kenyon Review Online, Mandala, bosque, Prairie Schooner, Crazyhorse, New Orleans Review, New Poets of the American West Anthology, and other publications.
-She lives in New Mexico.
+Her work has appeared or is forthcoming in POETRY, Crab Orchard Review, Kenyon Review Online, Prairie Schooner, Crazyhorse, New Poets of Native Nations,and other publications.
+Her first book is Rain Scald (University of New Mexico Press, 2018).
+Rain Scald was named one of the top ten debut books of poetry in 2018 by Poets & Writers Magazine.
+She lives in Cottonwood Heights.